From: | (Ololade Olatunji) |

 'Ekaabo.'

 'Ekule o.
-Where are my kids?'
+Where are my kids?' he settled in the dinning area.

 I turned to the wall-clock, it was 11:00pm and he was asking where his kids were?
 I chose to ignore the question.
 If he cared, he would have been home the past days instead.